 You wake up in the middle of the night because you hear some noises.
 You go to see what the noise is, and find your daughter awake in the kitchen and making a snack.
-You want to know why she's awake now.
-You ask:
+You ask this because you want to know why she's awake now.

 What are you doing up at this hour?

 The phrase "What are you doing ___?" means "Why are you ___?".
 It also expresses a feeling of surprise, and sometimes accusation: